-The CFO shall annually prepare a statement about the status of the fund balance in relation to this policy and present to the Board the findings in conjunction with the development of the annual budget.
-Should the CFO disclose that the stabilization funds decline below 5 percent of the upcoming operating and debt service budget, a recommendation for fund-balance accumulation shall be included in the annual statement.
-For FY2014, with the known reduction of the stabilization fund below 5 percent, the CFO will develop a long-term plan to replenish fund balance to the prescribed 5 percent level.
+In conjunction with the submission of the annual budget, the CFO shall annually prepare a statement about the status of the fund balance in relation to this policy and present the findings to the Board.
+Should the CFO disclose that the stabilization funds will decline below 5 percent of the upcoming operating and debt service budget, a recommendation for fund-balance accumulation shall be included in the annual statement.
+For FY17, with the known reduction of the stabilization fund below 5 percent, the CFO will develop a long-term plan to replenish fund balance to the prescribed 5 percent level.